ethereum-optimism/optimism-tutorial/remix/README.md

 ## Setup

-In OVM 2.0 there is no more need for the Remix Optimism plugin, please ignore it.
+In OVM 2.0, there is no need for any custom Remix plugins.
 All you need to do is specify [the network information](https://community.optimism.io/docs/infra/networks.html#optimistic-kovan).

 To use Remix: